MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 ## Components

 The Gridwich solution uses Azure Event Grid, Azure Functions, Azure Media Services, Azure Blob Storage, Azure Logic Apps, and Azure Key Vault.
-The code project includes Terraform deployment.
+The CI/CD processes use Azure Repos, Azure Pipelines, and Terraform.

 - [Azure Event Grid](https://azure.microsoft.com/services/event-grid/) manages the routing of Gridwich events.
 Two sandwiched Event Grid jobs allow for asynchronous media event processing.
 Event Grid is a highly reliable request delivery endpoint.
 The Azure platform provides necessary request delivery endpoint uptime and stability.

   Gridwich encapsulates events within the object `Event.Data` property, which is opaque to the Event Grid broker and transport layer.
 Gridwich also uses the `Event.EventType` and `Event.DataVersion` object fields to route events.
 So that the Event Grid request broker can be substituted with other publication-subscription event brokers, Gridwich depends on the fewest event fields possible, and doesn't use the `Event.Topic` or `Event.Subject` fields.

-- [Azure Functions](/azure/azure-functions/) lets you run event-triggered code without having to explicitly provision or manage infrastructure.
+- [Azure Functions](https://azure.microsoft.com/services/functions/) lets you run event-triggered code without having to explicitly provision or manage infrastructure.
 Gridwich is an Azure Functions App that hosts execution of various functions.

 - [Azure Media Services](https://azure.microsoft.com/services/media-services/) is a cloud-based workflow platform for indexing, packaging, protecting, and streaming media.
 Media Services uses [Digital Rights Management (DRM)](https://en.wikipedia.org/wiki/Digital_rights_management) to protect content, and supports [Microsoft PlayReady](https://www.microsoft.com/playready/overview/), [Google Widevine](https://www.widevine.com/solutions/widevine-drm), and [Apple FairPlay](https://developer.apple.com/streaming/fps/).
 Gridwich lets you [scale Media Services resources](media-services-setup-scale.md#scale-media-services-resources) to your expected workload.